 - 3.2.1 Development within the Corridor that complies with the provisions of this Code shall be approved by the City Manager or designee.
-Appendix D provides an overview of the development review process.
+Section IX provides an overview of the development review process.
 In addition to complying with other applicable City regulations that are not in conflict with this Code, the applicant shall provide the information to adequately show compliance with this Code as required in Section 3.2.6.
-The City Manager or designee shall be responsible for the following: - (i) Reviewing all development applications for compliance with the requirements of PBED Code. - (ii) Approving development applications that are in compliance with the requirements of the PBED Code. - (iii) Making determinations on the applications and interpretations of standards in this Code. - (iv) Approving revisions to previously approved site plans that comply with this Code and all applicable city ordinances. - (v) Approving any minor modifications to the approved Regulating Plan and Code per Section 3.2.2. - (vi) Forwarding any appeals to the decision of the City Manager and/or Design Exceptions to the Development Standards Review Task Force. - 3.2.2 Minor Modifications to the PBED Code: The City Manager or designee shall have the authority to approve a request for minor modifications to PBED Code that:
+The City Manager or designee shall be responsible for the following: - Reviewing all development applications for compliance with the requirements of PBED Code. - (ii) Approving development applications that are in compliance with the requirements of the PBED Code. - (iii) Making determinations on the applications and interpretations of standards in this Code. - (iv) Approving revisions to previously approved site plans that comply with this Code and all applicable city ordinances. - (v) Approving any minor modifications to the approved Regulating Plan (Zoning District Map) and Code per Section 3.2.2. - (vi) Forwarding any appeals to the decision of the City Manager and/or Design Exceptions to the Form-Based Code Review Committee. - 3.2.2 Minor Modifications to the PBED Code: The City Manager or designee shall have the authority to approve a request for minor modifications to PBED Code that:

-- (i) Does not materially change the circulation and building location on the site; - (ii)(i) Does not increase the building area and height permitted under this Code; - (iii) \\\\ Does not change the relationship between the buildings and the street unless needed to address base flood elevation requirements and/or to accommodate required access/parking; - (iv)(iii) Does not allow the reduction of any parking requirement established in this Code; or - (v)-Change any required element of the Regulating Plan beyond the thresholds established in Table 3.2 below.
+- (i) Does not increase the building area and height permitted under this Code; - (ii) Does not change the relationship between the buildings and the street unless needed to address base flood elevation requirements and/or to accommodate required access/parking; - (iii) Does not allow the reduction of any parking requirement established in this Code; or